Bankoga/golem/docs/key.md

       - Mode Regulators: Sources whose fire rate determines the overall activity level of the Matrix.
     - External: The primary sources of activity generation.
       - ?
+- Matrix Components: Specific components of a matrix.
   - Node: An arbitrary type unit of data procesing.
 In other words, a function of some sort.
   - Edge: A data-bearing conduit between two nodes.
   - Address: A uniquely generated string which serves as a shorthard representation for each destination within the Matrix.